ggaswint/ARIANNAanalysis/README.md

 **getInsituCableDelays.py**
 A helper definition to access recalculated cable delays but looking at the average time offset between channels in station 50 over a range of depths and after accounting for all time delays due to geometry and measured cable delays.

+**helpfulUtils.py**
+Some utility functions used by various scripts.

+**plotAngularDirectionInPolarForm.py:**
+Takes the saved .npy RF angular data from the script *getAngularReconstructionDataRootInput.py* or *getAngularReconstructionDataNurInput.py* and makes a polar plot of the reconstructed RF angular directions.

 **plotBirefringence.py**
 Plots the birefringence seen in the 2018 SPICEcore data from station 51.